microsoft/PowerToys/doc/devdocs/tools/verification-scripts.md

 * .txt
 * .ini

-The tool shows the user handler and the machine handler for each file type and puts out the App GUID of the handler.
+The tool shows the user handler and the machine handler for each file type and displays the App GUID of the corresponding handler.